oemof/tespy/docs/modules/networks.rst

 Results printing
 ^^^^^^^^^^^^^^^^
 To print the results in your console use the :code:`print_results()` method.
-It will print tables containing the component, connection and bus properties.
+It will print tables containing the component and connection properties.
 Some results will be colored, the colored results indicate

 * if a parameter was specified as value before calculation.